hankhjliao/hankhjliao.github.io/content/blog/2021-07-14-fix-dark-text-on-dark-background-of-qt-apps-in-gnome-with-dark-theme/index.md

    {{< figure src="fix-dark-text-in-dark-theme-using-qt-in-gnome-3.png" caption="Change kvantum to kvantum-dark" >}}

 .. note::
-  Sometimes you will need to logout and login again to apply the new settings.
+  Sometimes you will need to log out and log in again to apply the new settings.

 ## Result